-4.3 Supranationals are excluded from the good governance tests as those instruments are not related to a company.PRINCIPAL ADVERSE IMPACT ("PAI") CONSIDERATION a.
-Uses of principal adverse impacts
+Supranationals are excluded from the good governance tests as those instruments are not related to a company.

+4.3 PRINCIPAL ADVERSE IMPACT ("PAI") CONSIDERATION

 At entity level, RAM Active Investments (Europe) has decided to consider PAI and is in close contact with the Investment Managers for the assessment of data.
 PAI at entity level will be published on the website by June 2023 covering the previous calendar year.